-Your chances of knowing someone with learning disabilities are very good.
+The chances of knowing someone with a learning disability are good.
 Did you know?

 Children begin school expecting to learn and be successful.
 If a teacher or parent observes that a child is having difficulty in school, this might indicate that they learn differently and may have a learning disability.
 Some individuals don’t realize they have learning disabilities until they are adults.